savitas1/ajax-docs/controls/grid/getting-started/asp.net-ajax-framework.md

 * System.Web.HttpException: The Controls collection cannot be modified because the control contains code blocks *

-you need to the code block inside RadCodeBlock, i.e.:
+you need to make the changes as below to the code block inside RadCodeBlock, i.e.:

 **Incorrect:**